BrooklynGamery/gdocexpo/index-content.markdown

 Five developers will each win the **$15,000 No More Robots x Game Devs of Color Expo Grant**, which will include guidance and mentoring in game development.

-One developer will win the **$15,000 Humble Bundle Game Creators of Color Award**, which includes a publishing and distribution deal.
+One developer will win the **$15,000 Humble Bundle Game Creators of Color Award**, which includes a distribution deal.

 Find out who the 6 deserving developers are after the end of the Developer Interviews on September 20th!